 We are a guitar/keyboard/vocal duo based in Meadville, PA.
 We perform classical, pop, rock, originals, and more for a variety of venues and occasions.
-We also write our own original songs and have recently been invited to collaborate on projects for film and television.
+We also write our own original songs and have collaborated with other musicians.

 Our biggest influences are The Beatles, Nick Drake, Radiohead, and pretty much any music from the 1960s.
 We both grew up playing and listening to classical music, and our favorites include J.S. and C.P.E.
 Bach, Domenico Scarlatti, Chopin, Beethoven, and Debussy.

 The name for our duo came to us during a conversation about our childhood nicknames.
 Jay had always been called "Jay Bird" by friends and family, and Haley was called "Haley Bee" by her Nana and Aunt Cathy and later by friends.
 Then it struck us... bird... bee... the birds and bees...
 Jay Bird and Haley Bee!

 (And, yes, we are a couple!
 We got married on September 29, 2018.)